 The admission audition consists of a technique class with some ballet, modern and jazz work, the viewing of individual solo performances of candidates and a brief interview process.

-As a prospective freshman or transfer student in Dance Education, you must:
+As a prospective freshman or transfer student in Dance Teacher Education, you must:

 Upcoming audition dates at ISU are: